cal-itp/data-infra/airflow/README.md

 - `docker-compose up` exits with code 137 - Check that Docker has enough RAM (e.g. 8Gbs).
 See [this post](https://stackoverflow.com/questions/44533319/how-to-assign-more-memory-to-docker-container) on how to increase its resources.

-- When testings new an updated `requirements.txt`, you might not see packages update.
+- When testing a new or updated `requirements.txt`, you might not see packages update.
 You may need to run `docker-compose down --rmi all` to clear out older docker images and recreate with `docker build . --no-cache`.

+- If a task does not start when expected, it may not have access to its designated [pool](https://airflow.apache.org/docs/apache-airflow/stable/administration-and-deployment/pools.html).
+Pools can be created and managed in Airflow on a page accessed via the Admin -> Pools menu option.
+A DAG's pool can be accessed via its DAG Details page, and is generally defined in the `default_args` section of the DAG's `METADATA.yml` file.

+- If a task is producing errors but not producing complete logs for troubleshooting, or if it's reporting a memory issue, you may need to increase the RAM given by default to the Docker virtual machine that Airflow runs on.
+In Docker Desktop this setting can be accessed via the Preferences -> Advanced menu, and requires a restart of the VM to take effect.

 ## Deploying Changes to Production